 Culprit-present correct identifications: The second and most critical culprit-present analysis examines response accuracy only.
 A 2 (participant role) x 2 (accuracy – correct: culprit identification vs. incorrect: foil identification or line-up rejection) chi-squared test 43 on the data from Table 3 first presented in Experiment 1 in 11 was significant, χ2(1, n = 108) = 5.48, p = .019, Φ = .225.
 Participant-witnesses (70.0%) made approximately one-and-a-half times more correct culprit line-up selections than controls (44.9%, OR = 1.56).

 These results are consistent with a follow-up experiment (Experiment 2 11) in which newly qualified police operators were recruited, the crime scene videos depicted six different culprits, and the mean delay between crime scene video viewing and viewing the video line-up was approximately 30 hours (participant-witness correct culprit identification rates = 48.8%; controls = 35.0%), and a meta-analysis finding positive effects of composite construction on line-up identification 12.
 However, other research 8, using the same basic experimental paradigm, holistic facial composite system, and line-up type, but with different culprit-actors found no significant differences in correct identification rates between adult composite-creating participant-witnesses (34.6%) and controls (31.7%).
-Furthermore, in that research 8, child controls between the ages of 6- and 11-years made more correct identifications (42.9%) than child participant-witnesses (19.4%).
-The latter result may be a consequence of the children’s facial composite being significantly inferior to the adult’s, and this result is consistent with research finding a positive relationship between composite quality and rates of correct identification from line-ups 10.
+Furthermore, in that research 8, child controls between the ages of 6- and 11-years made more correct identifications (42.9%) than child participant-witnesses of the same age (19.4%).
+The latter result may be a consequence of the children’s facial composite being significantly inferior to the adult’s, children’s initial memory for the culprit being worse or they struggled to understand the use of confidence scales.
+However, this result is consistent with research finding a positive relationship between composite quality and rates of correct identification from line-ups 10.
 This explanation is also consistent with most previous research of this type, which has used the often inferior feature-based composite systems, finding that identification accuracy was reduced following composite construction e.g., 7, 9-10.

 Culprit-present foil identifications: The third culprit–present analysis examines whether the proportion of foil identifications differs by condition.
 A 2 (participant role) x 2 (foil or not - foil identification vs. other decision: correct culprit identification or incorrect line-up rejection) chi-squared test 43 on the data reported in Table 3 and 11 was significant, χ2(1, n = 108) = 4.04, p = .045, Φ = .193.
 Controls (28.2%) made nearly three times as many foil selections as participant-witnesses (10.0%; OR = 2.82).